Sister Cities

 Teshio became Homer’s sister city in 1984.
 Professor Junzo Hasegawa made annual visits to Homer with his leadership camp.
 Professor Hasegawa recommended Teshio to Steve Yoshida, who became chair of the Homer-Teshio Sister City Association, as a sister city for Homer because of its similar climate and culture.

 Over the years, students from Homer and Teshio have participated in student exchanges.
-These exchange students help foster communication between Homer and Teshio.
+These exchange help students foster communication between Homer and Teshio.

 Kenai – Akita (Akita), est. 1992